aj0strow/ajostrow.me/db/articles/redis-swipe-right.md

 ### Further Learning

-We just touched on a few simple redis operations.
-It can do a *lot* of interesting things.
+We touched on many redis operations, but it can do a *lot* of interesting things.

 * Check out [SINTER](http://redis.io/commands/sinter) for common friends and interests.